MatthewDarnell/cScale/README.md

 ```

-For more information, you can have a look over the test files in `src/test/` to see examples of each kind.
+For more information, you can have a look over the docs in `doc/` and the test files in `src/test/` to see examples of each kind.

 ## Current Status/Limitations